-Young Software Engineer of the Year Award won by Abertay student
+Young Software Engineer of the Year Award won by Abertay student18 September 2015

 A student from Abertay University has been named Young Software Engineer of the Year 2015.